dnut/clipboard-sync/README.md

   - you use gnome and develop extensions for gnome, so you run a nested gnome environment for testing.

 ## Installation
-If you want it installed system-wide or you want the systemd service to run as a daemon, use "Generic Linux."
+If you want it installed system-wide or want the service to run automatically, use "Generic Linux."
 If you want to install it only for your user account and would like to manually run the command to start the sync, install with cargo.

 ### Arch Linux
 coming soon...